walkerke/census-r/02-tidycensus.md

 ...
 ```

+A common use-case for `show_call = TRUE` is to understand what data is available from the API, especially if functions in **tidycensus** are returning `NA` in certain rows.
+If the raw API call itself contains missing values for given variables, this will confirm that the requested data are not available from the API at a given geography.

 ## Exercises

 1. Review the available geographies in tidycensus from the geography table in this chapter.
 Acquire data on median age (variable `B01002_001`) for a geography we have not yet used.

 2. Use the `load_variables()` function to find a variable that interests you that we haven't used yet.
-Use `get_acs()` to fetch data from the 2015-2019 ACS for counties in the state where you live, where you have visited, or where you would like to visit.
+Use `get_acs()` to fetch data from the 2016-2020 ACS for counties in the state where you live, where you have visited, or where you would like to visit.